HamadSH1001/Blockchain-transaction-analysis/README.md

 # Blockchain-transaction-analysis
-his repository contains a comprehensive system for analyzing Ethereum blockchain transactions.
+This repository contains a comprehensive system for analyzing Ethereum blockchain transactions.
 The project focuses on efficiency, security, and scalability of various blockchain platforms.